WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * Buckets can be **replicated to another account or to a different bucket (region needs to differ)**.

-- s3 enables you to turn on **cross region replication of given bucket**, but **you have to have versioning enabled to be able to enable CRR**
+- s3 enables you to turn on **cross region replication of given bucket**, but **you have to have versioning enabled ON THE ORIGIN AND THE TARGET BUCKET to be able to enable CRR**

 * S3 can be `accelerated`.
 There is something called **S3 Transfer Acceleration** where users upload to **edge locations** instead directly to the Bucket.
 Then that uploaded object is **transferred automatically to your